Teacher : Gillian Hardstone

 Dancers who are at Intermediate level (or above) as per the guidance above are very welcome to join the class.
 If you are interested in joining us, please consult your class teacher before attending.
 It may be that you can discuss what you need to learn to enable you to attend the class in future.

-The Intermediate class will usually take place on the fourth Sunday of a month (in 2020 the class will run on January 26th, February 23rd, March 22nd and April 26th, and then on September 27th, October 25th and November 22nd, from 2.00 to 4.30pm (hall will be open from 1.30pm).
+The Intermediate class will usually take place on the fourth Sunday of a month, from 2.00 to 4.30pm (hall will be open from 1.30pm).

 We aim to cover technique throughout the class, with an emphasis on dancing (steps, technique, formations) and dances from the RSCDS Core Repertoire